Pocahontas (1995 film): Box office

-Timed with Pocahontas' 400th birthday, Pocahontas had a limited release in North America on June 16, 1995, playing in only six selected theaters in Chicago, Boston, Atlanta, Detroit, St. Louis and Los Angeles.
+Timed with Pocahontas's 400th birthday, Pocahontas had a limited release in North America on June 16, 1995, playing in only six selected theaters in Chicago, Boston, Atlanta, Detroit, St. Louis and Los Angeles.
 The film grossed $2.7 million during its first weekend, standing at the eighth place in the box office ranking.
 It beat the record set by The Lion King the previous year for the highest-grossing opening weekend on fewer than 50 screens, a record that has not been beaten.
 The wide release followed on June 23, 1995, in 2,596 screens.
 Studio estimates initially anticipated Pocahontas earning $30.5 million, ranking first and beating out the previous box office champion Batman Forever (1995).
 The figure was later revised to $28.8 million with Pocahontas falling second behind Batman Forever.
 The final estimates placed Pocahontas narrowly ranking first grossing $29.5 million in its first weekend with Batman Forever falling into second place taking $29.2 million.

 By January 1996, the film grossed $141.5 million in the United States, being the fourth-highest-grossing film in North America of 1995, behind Apollo 13, Toy Story, and Batman Forever.
 Overseas, the film was projected to gross $225 million, though foreign box office grosses eventually amounted to $204.5 million.
 Cumulatively, Pocahontas grossed $346.1 million worldwide.
 Although at the time it was seen as a commercial box office disappointment in comparison to The Lion King, in January 1996, then-Disney CEO Michael Eisner contested in an annual shareholders' meeting that "Pocahontas is well on its way to being one of our most successful films of all time.
 It has equalled Beauty and the Beasts box office numbers domestically, and now it has taken Europe by storm and is playing well in every country in which it is being shown.
 Sales of Pocahontas merchandise have been phenomenal."